 ADAS algorithms to propel safe and smart driving

-Lane departure warning and lane detection systems, adaptive cruise control, headlight control, autonomous emergency braking, collision warning, pedestrian protection – these are just some of the ADAS applications developed using vision and image processing.
+Lane departure warning and lane detection systems, adaptive cruise control, headlight control, autonomous emergency braking, collision warning, pedestrian protection – these are just some of the advanced driver assistance systems software developed using vision and image processing.

-Mapping in ADAS technology sets new standards for in-car navigation
+Mapping in ADAS system architecture sets new standards for in-car navigation

 Autonomous vehicle navigation in urban environments requires higher accuracy than GPS-based systems can offer.
 Besides, GPS may fail, causing what would be an ordinary situation in a car with a human driver to turn into a life-threatening situation in a self-driving vehicle.
 That’s why advanced driver assistance systems should ensure greater precision, increased stability within environments with dynamic obstacles, and the ability to learn and improve maps over time.